Nevada State Route 164: History

 The highway connecting Searchlight to Nipton first appears on maps as a county road in 1933.
 By 1940, the unimproved road was designated State Route 68.
 The road had been graded by 1950 and was finally paved by 1963.

-In 1976, the Nevada Department of Transportation began a project to renumber the state highway system.
+On July 1, 1976, the Nevada Department of Transportation (NDOT) began a project to renumber the state highway system.
 During this process, the road was reassigned to State Route 164; this change was first seen on official state highway maps in 1978.
 The route has been largely unchanged since.